Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "Oh, hell.
 She turned into a big sis for you, didn’t she?"

-*"Please* don’t get me started on the subject of big sisters..."
+"*Please* don’t get me started on the subject of big sisters..."
 Jack muttered.
 Moho was on the money, though, and that was the truth.
 She’d stepped into a hole in his life he’d managed to forget was empty.

 Moho made a low grunt, patted Jack’s shoulder again rather more gently, and said no more.